Doing a food recall

 - a news release

-- a website or social media notice.
+- your social media pages

 - what the product is (name, weight, batch/expiry date)